bpavankalyan/deep_reinforcement_learning-based_Image_captioning/README.md

 - val2014_urls.txt
 - val2014_vgg16_fc7_pca.h5
 ''''
-In coco2014_vocab.json contains word mapping to index.
-In .h5 files there will be a numpy vector which are represented as vector
+ coco2014_vocab.json contains word mapping to index.
+In .h5 files there will be a numpy vector which are represents captions as a vector.
 ## COCO API
-we utilize the headerfiles from cocoAPI
+we utilize the functions  from cocoAPI
 - CODE FOR IMPORTING
 - !git clone https://github.com/waleedka/coco
 - !pip install -U setuptools